TheTransitClock/TheTransitClock/index.md

 TheTransitClock is an extended open source version of the project formally know as Transitime.

-For further information please see the project [wiki](https://github.com/TheTransitClock/transitime/wiki) on GitHub.
+For further information please seee the project [wiki](https://github.com/TheTransitClock/transitime/wiki) on GitHub.
 If you have any queries please use the mailing list.

 ## GitHub
 [TheTransitClock](https://github.com/TheTransitClock)